Charles Apthorp

-Charles Apthorp (1698–1758) was a merchant and slave trader in Boston, colonial Massachusetts.
+Charles Apthorp (March 1697 – 11 November 1758) was an English-born merchant and slave trader in Boston, Massachusetts.
 Apthorp managed his import business from Merchants Row, and "in his day he was called the richest man in Boston."
 He also served in the employ of the British government for various schemes it attempted to implement in North America.

 Early life

 Charles Apthorp was baptised on 28 March 1697 at St Botolph-without-Bishopsgate, London, England, to East Apthorp and Susan Ward.